ziowm/ziowm/README.md

 # Hi, I'm Moiz Uddin ◓

 **Associate Software Engineer at CapTech**, working across software, AI/ML, and cloud.
-B.S.
-Information Science from the **University of Maryland** (Dean's List, '26).
+B.S. from the **University of Maryland** (Dean's List, '26).
 I build apps, models, and APIs that ship to real users.

 My portfolio is a working Pokédex.
 The buttons do things: **[moizswebsite.vercel.app](https://moizswebsite.vercel.app)**